geraintpalmer/SAS-R/LabSheets/Week_10.md

     (Images can be in jpg, png and pdf format when using the pdflatex compiler.)

-8. Graphs, pictures and diagrams can thus be created in any software of choice (Sage, inkscape, google drive etc...) and then included as required **but** it is often easier to draw a picture in LaTeX itself using code.
+8. **TICKABLE** Graphs, pictures and diagrams can thus be created in any software of choice (Sage, inkscape, google drive etc...) and then included as required **but** it is often easier to draw a picture in LaTeX itself using code.
 A great package to do this with is `tikz`.
 Include the following in the preamble:

         \usepackage{tikz}